 Get stories like this in your inbox

-Given the current state of the world, it may a little more challenging that usual to find things to be thankful for.
-Even so, practicing gratitude on your team offers a number of benefits.
+It’s not always easy to find things to be thankful for, but practicing gratitude on your team offers a number of benefits.

 Stress less and smile more